Energy supply/Policy issues

 |Related IMAGE components|

-Production of modern types of bioenergy is constantly increasing and in different parts of the world.
-For solar and wind, the most rapid increase so far has been in western Europe, the United States and China.
+Production of modern bio-energy is constantly increasing in different parts of the world.
+For solar and wind, the most rapid increase so far has been in western Europe, the United States, and China.
 In the future, parts of South America and India are expected to produce large amounts of renewable energy.
 Nuclear power is expected to remain roughly at the same level, and uranium production to remain more or less stable and rather evenly distributed across world regions.
-Finally, hydropower capacity shows a modest increase under the baseline scenario.
+Finally, hydropower capacity shows a modest increase under the baseline scenario with large remaining potential is Asia, South America, and Africa.

 The model can simulate various policies on the supply side: